AUTO ACCIDENT LAWYERS IN HUNTSVILLE AL

 We can help you in Madison, Morgan, Lawrence and Limestone Counties and the surrounding areas.

-Have you been injured in a auto accident in Huntsville, Alabama, caused by someone else’s negligence?
+Have you been injured in a Huntsville auto accident, caused by someone else’s negligence?
 Are the bills piling up, and the insurance company is giving you the run around?
 When you have been seriously injured in a auto accident, you need to call the attorney serious accident victims call when they have been injured.
 Randy W. Ferguson is Huntsville’s premier automobile accident lawyer.
 We offer no obligation, FREE CONSULTATIONS.
-We also have a LOWEST FEE GUARANTEE.
 Home and hospital visits are available if you are unable to come to our Huntsville office.
 Call now.
 Call 256-534-3435 or 256-350-7200.
 We are here to help.

 There are numerous types of motor vehicle accidents.
 Our attorneys have the expertise to handle all types of auto accidents.
 Our firm has represented clients who have been involved in the following types of accidents: